green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/metric-providers-overview.md

 ### How to Use

 The `runner.py` will instrument all the metric providers automatically for you.
+It will save all the measured data into the postgres database.

 If you wish to run them independently however, you can do so as a c program or with the python wrapper.
+The C program will output all of its data as a continuous stream to Stdout.

 #### C
 After building the metric provider binary via the makefile or install script, simply run it with sudo privelages.
-It will begin reading the metrics and printing them to STDOUT.
+It will begin reading the metrics and printing them to Stdout.

 If the metric provider has specific or needed flags (such as container-id), you may provide them.
 Some metrics gather their data from container-level information, while others read system-wide metrics.
 Those that read at a container-level will need the container-ids passed in as an input parameter with the -s flag, with each container-id seperated with a comma.
 See the specific Metric Provider's documentation for more information.